SYK-08/nuttx/README.md

 to use other, external libraries with NuttX.
 In particular, you may need to use the math library, libm.a.
 NuttX supports a generic, built-in math library that can be enabled using `CONFIG_LIBM=y`.
-However, you may still want to use a higher performance external math library that has been tuned for your CPU.
+However, you may still want to use a higher-performance external math library that has been tuned for your CPU.
 Sometimes such tuned math libraries are bundled with your toolchain.

-The math library header file, `math.h`, is a then special case.
+The math library header file, `math.h`, is a special case.
 If you do nothing, the standard math.h header file that is provided with your toolchain will be used.

-If you have a custom, architecture specific math.h header file, then that header file should be placed at `arch/<cpu>/include/math.h`.
+If you have a custom, architecture-specific math.h header file, then that header file should be placed at `arch/<cpu>/include/math.h`.
 There is a stub `math.h` header file located at `include/nuttx/lib/math.h`.
 This stub header file can be used to "redirect" the inclusion to an architecture- specific math.h header file.
-If you add an architecture specific math.h header file then you should also define `CONFIG_ARCH_MATH_H=y` in your NuttX Configuration file.
+If you add an architecture-specific math.h header file then you should also define `CONFIG_ARCH_MATH_H=y` in your NuttX Configuration file.
 If `CONFIG_ARCH_MATH_H` is selected, then the top-level Makefile will copy the stub math.h header file from `include/nuttx/lib/math.h` to `include/math.h` where it will become the system `math.h` header file.
-The stub `math.h` header file does nothing other than to include that architecture-specific `math.h` header file as the system `math.h` header file.
+The stub `math.h` header file does nothing other than include that architecture-specific `math.h` header file as the system `math.h` header file.

 ### float.h